What is Philadelphia known for?

 However, my favorite way to watch is on a hill with a picnic, at their summer venue, the Mann Music Center.
 There is no better cheap date than listening to the Orchestra from a blanket under the stars and gazing at the skyline on a warm evening.
 On the way, take the Strawberry Mansion Bridge by Fairmount Park and enjoy scenic views of Boathouse Row.
 Lit up at night, it’s a view Philly is known for.

 14. The Philadelphia Museum of Art

-The Philadelphia Museum of Art sits atop “the Rocky steps” with Fairmount Park one side, and the Benjamin Franklin Parkway on another.
+The Philadelphia Museum of Art sits atop “the Rocky steps” with Fairmount Park on one side, and the Benjamin Franklin Parkway on another.
 It has an extensive collection, especially of impressionist works.
-For example, Monets, Manets, Renoirs, all hang in this well-known place.
+For example, Monets, Manets, and Renoirs, all hang in this well-known place.

 The nearby Rodin Museum showcases a ton of sculptures, not the least of which is Philly’s version of “The Thinker” on the outside grounds.
 The Thinker isn’t as popular as the Rocky statue at the Philadelphia Museum of Art.
 However, he has suffered far fewer concussions!

 Also in the area, visit the Barnes Museum for post-impressionist and modernist works.